Swofty-Developments/HypixelSkyBlock/README.md

     => Check if your velocity secret is the same everywhere including the limbo config.

+4. `You have strayed too far from the spawn!
+Teleporting you back...` when joining an island?

+    => You didn't import your regions (correctly).

-4. Still having issues?
+5. Still having issues?

     => Make sure that you followed everything correctly.
 If that didn't help, join our discord and ask for help in #code-help.
 Please provide screenshots of all your consoles!
+### Pinging staff members won't solve your issue faster!

 ## Credits